de-fellows/Why-SQL/README.md

                FOREIGN KEY (UPC) REFERENCES Products (UPC)
                )""")

 First and foremost notice this table doesn't have a Primary Key.
 This is intended as It serves to use compile foreign keys from other tables.
 In the creation of this table, I have outlined numerous foreign keys.
 Through this we get the link between all of our seperate tables, as these constraints are what ensure the values under each of these columns must allign with those already in the database.

-With this system I am assuming the salesperson has the ability to scan barcodes for both the UPC of the item as well as the serial number of a bike if one is being purchased.
+With this retail transaction system, I am assuming the salesperson has the ability to scan barcodes for both the UPC of the item as well as the serial number of a bike if one is being purchased.
 These would tags the item would have in a real world retail setting.
-Furthermore since we have an option to add the payment type for each item, I am assuming a third party device is being used to take payment and this is relayed manually by the user, a common practice I've seen in past jobs working retail.
+Furthermore, since we have an option to add the payment type for each item, I am assuming a third party device is being used to take payment and this is relayed manually by the user, a common practice I've seen in past jobs working retail.

+With this table created using the function create_empty_transactions_table defined in transactions.py, We can move on to create actual transactions.

-With this table created.
-I Have created a mock terminal based program that is meant to go through the process of a sale.
+I have created a mock terminal based program that is meant to go through the process of a sale.
 First prompting for the salesperson's ID, then finding the customer's profile so it can track receipts, then going forward with "scanning" in product.
-In a retail setting there would be a graphical user interface to preform this option, however for simplicities sake I have chosen to make this a terminal based application.
+In a retail setting there would be a graphical user interface to preform this option, however for sake of keeping things simple, I have chosen to make this a terminal based application.
 It is entirely possible, using the SQLite backend to create a GUI using tkinter as taught in ENDG 311 further showing how we can comine concepts from the digital engineering course to create real world useful applications; making the game worth playing as David Perkins would put it.

 Lastly, in the creation of this terminal based sale generator, I had realized that I needed a way to stop the sale from scanning through an item showing 0 in stock.
 This would create negative inventory and not be optimal in a real retail setting.
-To account for inventory issues found when scanning items and creating sales, i.e the computer showing no item in stock when the item is scanned, I have created a table called Reconcile which is generated in the file reconcoile.py.
+To account for inventory issues found when scanning items and creating sales, i.e the computer showing no item in stock when the item is scanned, I have created a table called Reconcile which is generated in the function create_empty_reconcile_table defined in the file reconcoile.py.
 The purpose of this table is to record an inventory issue arises when scanning, noting what transaction this occured in, what the item upc is, the date of the transaction, as well as the status of whether or not the issue has been resolved.
-This table can be used internally by staff to see where issues in inventory are and allow them to fix them.
+This table can be used internally by management to see where issues in inventory are and allow them to fix them.
 This table is intended to track inventory issues of small priced item and allow them to still be sold to the cusotmer.
 If a bike has an inventory issue then this warrants investigation and must be dealt with by someone immediately.
 This somewhat would mimic that of a real retail setting.

 ## Creating Transactions

 With the creation of these six interconnected tables we can start to create transaction and utilize the database.
-To emulate a real world setting, I have imagined that each time a person comes to the till with items a sales is started by running the file transactions.py, and thus using the terminal based process the employee can complete the sale.
+To emulate a real world setting, I have imagined that each time a person comes to the till with items a sale is started by running the file transactions.py, and thus using the terminal based process the employee can complete the sale.

-Through querying the database created, we can ensure only proper employee credentials, customers, and items are used in the creation of a sale, allowing us to have proper records which are useful to the business.
+Through querying the database created, we can ensure only proper employee credentials, customers, and items are used, allowing us to have proper records which are useful to the business.
 I encourage you to practice querying different tables of the database and find some employee IDs, customer IDs, product UPC, and serial numbers for bicycles, and try and go through the process of creating a sale.
 Then I encourage you to go back into the database and query the Transactions table to see the records pop up, and also check the updated quantities.
 For some help getting started I will show you the process.

+First off I am using the exact database tables that are seen above.
+As such for these transactions I will be using potentially different customer and employee IDs as well as different quantity on hand.
+In the end the system is the same, but I encourage you to query the database and find some customer IDs, employee IDs, UPCs (for Items with both 0 and non zero quantities), and serial numbers for respective items with matching UPCS.
+Feel free to enter in incorrect information as well, as I had designed routes to deal with incorrect information.